reymon359/how-to-live/advices/Trust others/index.md

 ## Resources and credits

 Throughout my travels, I have found myself in situations where local people open their hearts and houses to you, offering you food or hang out.
-Although I did not know them, I trusted them and I always got very good experiences in exchange.
+Although I did not know them, I trusted them, and most of the time I got very good experiences in exchange.

 ## Related advices